 The Main Difference Between Disco Fries and Poutine

 Disco fries are simply made with mozzarella cheese while poutine is made with cheese curds.
+One was originated in NJ and the other in Canada.

 What are cheese curds you ask?